kamellaidi/hello_there/README.md

 ### Hi there, it's Kamel 👋

-😎 I'm a Front-End Developer working in Paris, France
+😎 I'm a Software Engineer in Paris, France

 ## NOW

-✨ Learning the basics on Javascript to become a JS developer
+✨ Enhancing my skills in Javascript to excel as a JS developer

-⚛️ Totally focused on React

 🍏 Do you like Apple ?

 ## BIO

-🏢 I'm currently studing at O'Clock
+🏢 I'm currently at Qualiconsult

-⚙️ I use daily: .js, .html, .css, .scss, .react, .node, .express, .postgreSQL
+⚙️ I use daily: .js, .html, .css, .scss, .react, .node, .express, .postgreSQL, .mySql, .sap,

 🌍 Improve my English to be connected to the world

 🌱 Learning all about Open Source

-💬 Ping me about opportunities in Paris
+💬 Ping me about opportunities

 🤝 Let's talk : https://www.linkedin.com/in/kamel-laidi/